Situated on the banks of the river Fulda, the city of kassel was Destroyed almost entirely during the Second World War.

 One of Europe's oldest public museums, the Fridericianum, today showcases contemporary art from all over the world.
 Schedule your visit in time for dOCUMENTA, an internationally-acclaimed 100-day contemporary art exhibition that takes place here every five years, and rub shoulders with the likes of Brad Pitt.
 The next one will be taking place in 2022.

-Towering above the city sits Kassel's most imposing landmark, a 70m-high monument comprising a copper statue of the Greek demigod Hercules atop a base of volcanic tuff.
+Towering above the city sits its most imposing landmark, a 70m-high monument comprising a copper statue of the Greek demigod Hercules atop a base of volcanic tuff.
 Beneath the monument, set in the beautiful English gardens of the UNESCO World Heritage Wilhelmshöhe Mountain Park (Bergpark Wilhelmshöhe), a 350m baroque cascade of water runs down to the classical Wilhelmshöhe Palace (Schloss Wilhelmshöhe).
 The sites don't stop here, however: Löwenburg Castle, the rose garden and an impressive conservatory are not to be missed.

 Kassel is also one of the major stopping off points along the German Fairytale Road, a 600km tour dedicated to the life and works of folklorists, linguists and legal historians, Jacob and Wilhelm Grimm.
-The brothers lived in Kassel for more than 30 years, during which time they collected and revised more than 200 fairytales and began work on the first German dictionary.
+The brothers lived here for more than 30 years, during which time they collected and revised more than 200 fairytales and began work on the first German dictionary.
 Personal copies of their Children's and Household Tales, published between 1812-1815 and now of UNESCO World Document Heritage status, can be viewed at the GRIMM WORLD museum (GRIMMWELT).

 Kassel-Wilhelmshöhe train station is served both by InterCityExpress (ICE) and regional (RE) trains that connect the city with Frankfurt (Main) airport and Frankfurt (Main) train station - average journey time 90 minutes.